MoGrona/EngenuicsClubProjects/README.md

 # EngenuicsClubProjects
 Various Hardware design projects worked on in EiE / Engenuics Club at University of Calgary.
-Designing done on Altium Designer and fabrication of boards by Oshpark.
+Designing done on Altium Designer, fabrication of boards by OSHPARK.
+Boards were then finished by soldering components on by hand.